 Schalke tends to start games slowly, leaving them susceptible to attack, as evidenced by their Round of 32 matches against PAOK.
 In comparison, Borussia Mönchengladbach, also called Gladbach, smash and grab during the early exchanges of matches but often lack cutting edge.

-Yet, even without key attacking duo Thorgan Hazard and Raffael, Gladbach managed to score four goals away to Fiorentina to advance 4–3.
-Die Fohlen manager Dieter Hecking has rejuvenated a previously underperforming team since his December appointment by not using wing backs, allowing wingers Patrick Herrmann and Hazard to bombard the flanks.
-This allowed forward Lars Stindl more room to operate, which led to his hat-trick heroics against Fiorentina.
+Yet even without key attacking duo Thorgan Hazard and Raffael, Gladbach managed to score four goals away to Fiorentina to advance 4–3.
+Die Fohlen manager Dieter Hecking has rejuvenated a previously underperforming team since his December appointment by switching from a wing back system to four at the back, allowing wingers Patrick Herrmann and Hazard to bombard the flanks.
+This allows forward Lars Stindl more room to operate, which led to his hat-trick heroics against Fiorentina.

 Gladbach’s restructure will allow them to match Schalke’s admirable ability to control the ball.
 With Hazard and Raffael hopefully back to provide an attacking boost, I’d expect Gladbach to nullify Schalke’s possession-based game and progress.